Nevus flammeus nuchae

 Naevus flammeus nuchae, or colloquially stork bite, is a congenital capillary malformation present in newborns.
 It is a common type of birthmark in a newborn.

 Prevalence and symptoms

 Stork bites occur in a significant number of newborns, with estimates ranging from 22–40 percent to 40–70 percent; they are reported more frequently for white babies than for infants of other races.
 They result from a dilation of capillaries in the skin, and may become darker when the child cries or strains.

 The birthmarks, which are pinkish and irregularly shaped, occur most frequently on the nape of the neck; however, they are also common on the forehead, eyelids and upper lip.
 A baby may be born with a stork bite, or the birthmark may appear in the first months of life.
 They may also be found occasionally on other parts of the body.
-The skin is not thickened and feels no different from anywhere else on the body; the only difference is in appearance.
+The skin is usually not thickened and feels no different from anywhere else on the body; the only difference being appearance.
+However, vascular excrescences can occur, which often turn blue or purple over time.